dkranch/www/projects/tesla/checklist.md

 Lots of choices.
 Ultimately, I got the app, which I'll use, and then I printed out the checklist and will let my wife or son go through that one.
 We might duplicate some effort, but between 2-3 of us, we should get things checked out.

+There is a [video of this post](https://youtu.be/BWCL1JpDClA) on my channel, if you want to watch and listen to me talk about this part of the experience.

 Next: Picking Up the Tesla